fogarecious/bevy_tutorial/README.md

   * They Are Functions In Bevy
   * The Main Scheduler For Systems
   * Executing Multiple Systems Simultaneously
+  * Executing Multiple Systems In Order
+  * Using Local Variables In Systems
 * Resources
   * They Are Singleton Structs
   * Updating Resources